You (TV series): Release

 The official trailer for You was released on April 10, 2018, by Lifetime.
 You premiered on Lifetime in the United States on September 9, 2018.
 In May 2018, it was announced that Netflix acquired the exclusive international broadcast rights to You, making it available as an original series on the platform.
 On December 3, 2018, it was announced that Lifetime had passed on the second season, and that the series would move to Netflix as a global Netflix Original series.
 The first season became available to stream instantly on Netflix worldwide on December 26, 2018.
 The first season was released on DVD as a manufacture-on-demand title by Warner Archive Collection on January 14, 2020.
 On December 5, 2019, a teaser trailer for the second season was released by Netflix.
 On December 16, 2019, the official trailer for the second season was released.
 The second season was released on December 26, 2019.
 The second season was released on DVD on January 26, 2021.
 As part of a video and letter to its shareholders in April 2021, Netflix's co-chief executive officer and chief content officer, Ted Sarandos confirmed that the third season of You is expected to premiere sometime in the fourth quarter of 2021.
 On August 30, 2021, Netflix announced that the third season will premiere on October 15, 2021.
 On September 17, 2021, the official trailer for the third season was released.
-The fourth season is slated to be split into two parts.
+The fourth season was slated to be split into two parts.
 The first part of the fourth season premiered on February 9, 2023, and the second part premiered on March 9.
+The fifth season premiered on Netflix on April 24, 2025.